-- PhD students must register for at least nine (9) semester hours of graduate credit every semester in residence. - Active research should be underway by the end of the second semester of study. - Students must submit progress reports by the deadlines noted in the "Progress Reports" section of these guidelines. - Students must pass the Qualifying Exam. - Students must complete the Candidacy Evaluation. - Students must petition for candidacy prior to the beginning of their ninth semester.

-• Students must maintain a GPA of 3.0 or better.
+- PhD students must register for at least nine (9) semester hours of graduate credit every semester in residence. - Active research should be underway by the end of the second semester of study. - Students must submit progress reports by the deadlines noted in the "Progress Reports" section of these guidelines. - Students must pass both the oral and written Qualifying Exams. - Students must complete the Preliminary Thesis Evaluation. - Students must petition for candidacy prior to the beginning of their ninth semester. - Students must maintain a GPA of 3.0 or better.

-Students who fail to meet any of these requirements will receive a letter of warning and will be required to write and submit an improvement plan with goals and deadlines to their advisor.
+Students who fail to meet any of these requirements will receive a letter of warning, be placed on probation within the Department, and will be required to write and submit an improvement plan with goals and deadlines to their advisor.